 In this part, you should offer the product’s name and description.
 For example, you can call your product hemp extract or describe it as a cannabinoid.

 Ensure that your packaging tells about the number of cannabinoids per serving if it is a CBD or CBN product.
-This information must display on the supplement facts or nutrition facts panel.
+This information must be displayed on the supplement facts or nutrition facts panel.

 If you mention hemp, hemp extract, or hemp oil on your label, there is no need to mention the cannabinoid amount in your labeling.